Make a Better Decision

 Patients may want to consider if they're willing to commit to a conventional hair transplant that comes with large-scale damage and could harm their chances of benefitting from new science.

 It has a permanent solution for hair loss

 Women make good hair restoration candidates

 5 The surgery is minimally invasive

-the non-invasive treatments and drugs are widely available elsewhere and online.
+Bosley does the same type of surgery as many clinics and most of the less invasive treatments and drugs are widely available elsewhere and online.

 Bosley copies methods invented by other doctors